Campbell Soup Company (CPB) Just Got Our Attention

-Campbell Soup Company (NYSE:CPB) went up by 0.33% from its latest closing price compared to the recent 1-year high of $53.77.
-The company’s stock price has collected -3.73% of loss in the last five trading sessions.
-Press Release reported 6 hours ago that Campbell Declares Quarterly Dividend
+Campbell Soup Company (NYSE:CPB) went up by 1.88% from its latest closing price compared to the recent 1-year high of $53.77.
+The company’s stock price has collected 1.16% of gains in the last five trading sessions.
+Press Release reported on 09/22/21 that Campbell Declares Quarterly Dividend

 Is It Worth Investing in Campbell Soup Company (NYSE :CPB) Right Now?